robmadden/unity/unity_outline.md

         - Encapsulation
         - Polymorphism

-#### Time to Build our First Game, Pong
+### Brief Introduction to using git with MonoDevelop

-0. Setting up Our project, creating a githug profile and initializing a git repository
+    1. Setting up our project, creating a githug profile and initializing a git repository
-    - Explain revision control and why we need it
+    2. Explain revision control and why we need it
-    - Student creates github account if they haven't already and initializes a github repository for their game
+    3. Student creates github account if they haven't already and initializes a github repository for their game
-    - Student makes their first commit
+    4. Student makes their first commit
-    - Brief overview of basic git commands:
+    5. Brief overview of basic git commands:
         - git fetch
         - git pull
         - get checkout
+    6. Setting the git project within MonoDevelop's Version Control

+#### Time to Build our First Game, Pong

 1. Brief introduction to the Unity Interface